cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

     fits over the selection (this is the same as the crop area).
 Undo the last operation.

-3. Use `[Convex Hull]`.
-This creates an outline of the selection, where a straight line between every pair of points within the ROI is also within the ROI (Definition of a convex object in Euclidean space).
+3. Use `[Convex Hull]`, which can be thought of as a rubber band wrapped tightly around the points that define the selection.
     This can be useful if you want to measure the extent of an object with an irregular shape.
 Undo the last operation.